Chris-HJL/Openterface-Ops-GUI/README.md

    - Check permissions for accessing screen capture

 3. **UI Element Detection Issues**:
-   - Ensure the UI-Ins model is properly configured
+   - Ensure the UI-Model is properly configured
    - Try using more specific commands to identify UI elements

 ### Logging